the-frey/the-frey.github.com/_posts/2018-03-04-lambda-architecture-vs-the-databse-inside-out.md

 Disagree?
 [Let's argue on Twitter](https://twitter.com/hipsters_unite).

+[1] Note that I'm using Lambda to refer to Serverless in this piece, and not _The Lambda Architecture_, which was a precursor to the tongue-in-cheek _Kappa Architecture_.

-[1] Probably worth pointing out that the log and stream integration pattern in various forms is often grouped under the blanket of _The Kappa Architecture_, which I believe originated as a joke from Jay Kreps, the creator of Apache Kafka.
-Here's a [repository of info](http://milinda.pathirage.org/kappa-architecture.com/) and Kreps' [original O'Reilly blog piece](https://www.oreilly.com/ideas/questioning-the-lambda-architecture).
+[2] Probably worth pointing out that the log and stream integration pattern in various forms is often grouped under the blanket of _The Kappa Architecture_, which I believe originated as a joke from Jay Kreps, the creator of Apache Kafka.
+Here's a [repository of info](http://milinda.pathirage.org/kappa-architecture.com/) and Kreps' [original O'Reilly blog piece](https://www.oreilly.com/ideas/questioning-the-lambda-architecture), which expands on what was confusingly at the time seen as an extension of a concept known as The Lambda Architecture.